gslin/stop-smooth-scrolling/README.md

 ## How it works

-Use `addEventListener()` with `useCapture` flag, then `preventDefault()` to avoid initialization of smooth scrolling.
-It should be able to block almost all cases, but you can set whitelist if it does not work.
+Use `addEventListener()` with `useCapture` flag, then `preventDefault()` to avoid from the initialization of smooth scrolling.
+This should be working to block almost all cases, but you can add into allowlist if it does not work.

 ## License